privacygmail cleanupemail security

 How it works:

-• Some metadata processed client-side in browser
+• Some metadata gets processed client-side in the browser

 • Some operations require server-side processing

-• Implementation varies significantly by specific feature
+• Implementation varies a lot by feature

-Privacy: Highly dependent on specific implementation details
+Privacy: depends heavily on the specific implementation

 The 2026 Privacy Hierarchy: Gmail Cleanup Tools Ranked